SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/activemq-opentelemetry.md

 - For a list of metrics that are collected and used by the app, see [ActiveMQ Metrics](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/jmx-metrics/docs/target-systems/activemq.md).

-## Fields Creation in Sumo Logic for ActiveMQ
+## Fields creation in Sumo Logic for ActiveMQ

-Following are the [Fields](/docs/manage/fields/) which will be created as part of ActiveMQ App install if not already present.
+Following are the [fields](/docs/manage/fields/) which will be created as part of ActiveMQ App install if not already present.

 * `messaging.cluster.name`.
 User configured.
 Enter a name to uniquely identify your ActiveMQ cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 * `messaging.node.name`.
 Has value of `host name`.
 * `messaging.system`.
 Has fixed value of `activemq`.
 * `sumo.datasource`.
 Has fixed value of `activemq`.

-If Process Metrics are enabled it will also create [fields for JMX metrics](/docs/integrations/app-development/opentelemetry/jmx-opentelemetry/#fields-creation-in-sumo-logic-for-jmx)
+If process metrics are enabled it will also create [fields for JMX metrics](/docs/integrations/app-development/opentelemetry/jmx-opentelemetry#fields-creation-in-sumo-logic-for-jmx).

 ## Prerequisites